Change the default report fields & settings in QuickbaseNov 07, 2018

 Default settings are intended to help save us time, but too often we leave them set to... well the default.
 This can have the reverse effect of robbing us of our time.
 With a little upfront effort to re-set the defaults we can save our future selves from this pain.

-If any of the following sound like you (or you don't want them to sound like you) check out this video!
+If any of the following sound like you (or you don't want them to sound like you) check out this tutorial!

-In the video, I'll walk you through where, how, and why you should be updating your default report settings.
+In this tutorial, I'll walk you through where, how, and why you should be updating your default report settings.

 Time to put those default settings to work for you!

-In the video, I mention that you can stop auto adding new fields to reports.
+In this tutorial, I mention that you can stop auto-adding new fields to reports.
 The video that shows you how can be found here: https://quickbasejunkie.com/blog/how-to-stop-adding-new-fields-to-reports